 The daily mean surface pressure is taken directly from the re-gridded MERRA-2 and represents estimates of the atmospheric pressure at 2 m above the local surface averaged from the original source spatial resolution.

 Daily Surface Pressure (Adjusted)

-Scatter plot of the re-gridded MERRA-2 daily adjusted surface pressure (see info box below on the hypsometric equation) vs. the daily station observations values from the NCEI GSOD files for every 3rd year from 1981 – 2014.
+Density plot of the 2-D histograms comparing MERRA-2 daily adjusted surface pressure with station observations from the NCEI GSOD files for 1981 – 2020.